stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

   Reason: Both problems encode deep bridges between conceptual levels as consistency_tension on cognitive representations.

 * Q115 (BH_PHIL_INDUCTION_L3_115)
-  Reason: Both treat reasoning practices as sources of structural tension; Q115 focuses on empirical induction, Q116 on formal mathematical foundations.
+  Reason: Both treat reasoning practices as sources of structural tension.
+Q115 focuses on empirical induction, Q116 on formal mathematical foundations.

 ### 2.4 Cross-domain edges

 These connect Q116 to nodes in other domains that can reuse its components.

 * Q059 (BH_CS_INFO_THERMODYN_L3_059)
-  Reason: Uses FoundationTensionFunctional to relate foundational choices in mathematics to information-theoretic and thermodynamic limits of computation.
+  Reason: Uses `FoundationTensionFunctional` to relate foundational choices in mathematics to information-theoretic and thermodynamic limits of computation.

 * Q104 (BH_SOC_INEQUALITY_DYNAMICS_L3_104)
-  Reason: Uses EvidenceWorldGraph and foundation profiles to study how different mathematical models of inequality depend on foundational assumptions.
+  Reason: Uses `EvidenceWorldGraph` and foundation profiles to study how different mathematical models of inequality depend on foundational assumptions.

 * Q123 (BH_AI_INTERP_L3_123)
-  Reason: Reuses FoundationProfileField to interpret how AI internal representations encode or approximate particular foundational frameworks.
+  Reason: Reuses `FoundationProfileField` to interpret how AI internal representations encode or approximate particular foundational frameworks.

 ---